OK It's Not OK Corey Dargel

 OK IT'S NOT OK

-New Amsterdam Records is proud to announce OK It's Not OK, the fourth studio album from "baroquely unclassifiable" (The New Yorker) composer and "prince of postclassical song" (Time Out New York) Corey Dargel.
+OK It's Not OK is the fourth studio album from "baroquely unclassifiable" (The New Yorker) composer and "prince of postclassical song" (Time Out New York) Corey Dargel.
 The record has been lauded as a "landmark in its very own way" (Gapplegate Classical-Modern Music Review), "some of the most interesting music being made today" (Quirks & Quiddities), and was praised by Rhapsody for evoking "the buoyant quality of unexpected joy."

 OK It's Not OK is the follow-up to 2010's lauded double album of chamber pop songs Someone Will Take Care of Me and finds Dargel returning to the world of skittering and buoyant electronics that colored his 2008 release, Other People's Love Songs.
 On OK It's Not OK, Dargel plays the roles of producer, songwriter, singer and composer, demonstrating his mastery of all aspects of the creative process and injecting his songs with a diverse spectrum of sounds.
 The instrumentation on OK It's Not OK embraces classical, rock, and pop idioms equally – with violin, piano, and pure-tone vocals appearing alongside electric guitar, drum machines, and synthesizers.